 Over the next few years I experimented with Permaculture and arts with Biomodd London, grew most of my own food in London and started a few community growing spaces.
 I got inspired seeing how people become switched on and energised every time I spoke about about Permaculture.
 This cemented my conviction that if I am to truly become a healing force on this planet and have a healthier and happier life I must follow the Permaculture path and share all that I know, from the heart, with whoever will listen.

 Now, life has given me the chance to step it up and act in a way that makes the most impact from a local to a global level.
 India, with her 1.2 billion people is offering me the opportunity to do just that and is slowly becoming the new stage in my personal evolution.
-I am here to help build communities and empower them to take charge of their food security.
-To start with I shall be designing and planting a food forest, starting a seed bank, a tree nursery and running PDC courses at the Himalaya Shanti Ashram, my home for the next year.
-To learn how, please join me and the small community of like minded folk helping to bring this vision to life.
-For upcoming courses follow this link.
+I am here to learn and help build healthy communities.